 Geologically Laurentian mountains are very similar to Adirondack mountains.

-Numerous towns, hiking paths, bike paths, ski resorts, ski hills, ski trails, golf courses, with all kinds of other activities for all ages throughout the year makes large number of tourists coming back season after season, year after year.
+Numerous towns, hiking paths, bike paths, ski resorts, ski hills, ski trails, golf courses, spas, with all kinds of other activities for all ages throughout the year makes large number of tourists coming back season after season, year after year.

 Saint Sauveur and Mont Tremblant are well known ski resorts that are main centers in the region with numerous slopes for downhill skiing and snowboarding.

-All this and much more an hour or more by car North from Montreal…
+All this and much more an hour or more by car north from Montreal…